LucasDelfino92/morrowindsharp/mw2.md

 Mesh and texture replacer for the Bear, Snow Bear, Wolf, and Snow Wolf ingredients so that they look like pelts instead of mutilated heads.
 - [**Complete Armor Joints**](http://mw.modhistory.com/download-4-12572) by Kahkahra
 Adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath.
-  - Download the mod from the main link at the top of the page, *not* the outdated v1.0 link at the bottom.
 - [**Imperial Steel Cuirass With Belt**](https://www.mediafire.com/file/lnor6bmtl2gdb1v/Imperial+Steel+Cuirass+With+Belt+v1.0.zip/file) by Quorn and Alaisiagae
 Mesh replacer that adds the missing belt to the male Imperial Steel Cuirass.
 - [**Improved Nordic Iron Helm**](https://www.nexusmods.com/morrowind/mods/43816/) by Daemonjax